 - ½ lb fresh sliced mushrooms

-- 6 cups organic bone broth (chicken broth)
+- 6 cups organic Kettle and Fire chicken and mushroom broth

 - ½ lb *2 cups) chicken, cooked and cubed (I used leftover chicken that Craig smoked)